phillipgessert/phillipgessert.github.io/index.md

 >
 > Kwasi Konadu, Diasporic Africa Press

 >Phillip is the miracle worker every author dreams of when it comes to creativity, patience, understanding and collaboration, efficiency and delivery on a book design.
 He has full command of the design process and is one of the most reliable professionals I’ve worked with.
 His passion for his work and superhuman turn around time make him an even more exceptional designer.
-It has been a great experience and delight to have Phillip design my book Desert Mojito, and I look forward to working with him again and again.
+It has been a great experience and delight to have Phillip design my book *Desert Mojito*, and I look forward to working with him again and again.
 >
 > Nazli Ghassemi, desertmojito.com

-> Phillip brought unique and creative ideas for my new eBook cover design, Gone Never Forgotten.
+> Phillip brought unique and creative ideas for my new eBook cover design, *Gone Never Forgotten*.
 His professionalism proved he’s willing to listen and tweak ideas best suited for that particular project.
 It was an easy process and I’m thrilled with the results.
 >
 > Natalie Bright, nataliebright.com